 WAMIMS - Mental Health Awareness Project Coordinator

 Justine Brogna is an Accredited Mental Health Social Worker registered with the Australian Association of Social Workers (AASW).
-Justine has a Bachelor of Applied Science in Disability Studies with a major study in Psychology and a Bachelor of Social Work.
+Justine has a Bachelor of Applied Science in Disability Studies/Psychology and a Bachelor of Social Work.
+She has also completed a further four years of study in the field of Theoretical and Clinical Studies in Psychoanalysis at the Australian Centre for Psychoanalysis (ACP).
+Justine is current member of the ACP where she continues ongoing rigourous study and training at the centre.
 She is the founder and director of TreeHaus Williamstown created and inspired from her years of work with patients experiencing mental health difficulties.

-Justine is on the Women’s Advisory Committee for the Hobson’s Bay Council.
-Her role is predominantly advocacy for women, with a particular focus on mental health issues that face women in their multiple roles; mothering, wife/partner and within the workforce.
+Justine has been a member of the Women’s Advisory Committee for the Hobson’s Bay Council.
+Her role was predominantly advocacy for women, with a particular focus on mental health issues that face women in their multiple roles.
 Justine is also experienced in working with culturally and linguistically diverse populations.
 She held a cultural and bilingual case management portfolio within the IWAMHS.